 Genuine Parts Co (GPC) is a leading specialty retail business with stocks listed in the US.
 It opened the day at US$137 after a previous close of US$137.4.
 During the day the price has varied from a low of USD135.08 to a high of USD137.
 The latest price was USD135.35 (25 minute delay).
 Genuine Parts is listed on the NYSE.
 All prices are listed in US Dollars.

-How to buy shares in Genuine Parts Company
+How to buy shares in Genuine Parts

 - Compare share trading platforms.
-To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
-If you're just starting out, look for a platform with low brokerage and foreign exchange fees.
+To buy shares in a company listed in the US from Australia you'll need to find a trading platform that offers access to US stock markets.
+Look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, like your ID and tax file number.
+Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 What's in this guide?

-- Genuine Parts Company key stats
+- Genuine Parts key stats

 - Compare share trading platforms

-- Genuine Parts Company performance over time
+- Genuine Parts performance over time

-- Are Genuine Parts Company shares over-valued?
+- Are Genuine Parts shares over-valued?

-- Genuine Parts Company's financials
+- Genuine Parts's financials

-- How volatile are Genuine Parts Company shares?
+- How volatile are Genuine Parts shares?

-- Does Genuine Parts Company pay a dividend?
+- Does Genuine Parts pay a dividend?

-- Have Genuine Parts Company shares ever split?
+- Have Genuine Parts shares ever split?